 Inductive magnetic field probes, also known as B-dot probes, are used for measuring magnetic fields.
-PRODYN sensors are small to medium sized high frequency sensors available the following formats:
+PRODYN sensors are small to medium-sized high frequency sensors available in the following formats:

 …with sensitive areas of up to 0.1m² or upper 3dB points of 11GHz.

 B-dot probes generate an output voltage when immersed in a time-changing magnetic field.
 The operation is based on Faraday’s Law in which time-varying magnetic fields perpendicular to and linking the inductive coil windings induce a voltage proportional to the time derivative of the magnetic field.
 The voltage output from the probe is measured as voltage across a load impedance – typically 50Ω.

 The raw dB/ dt -generated probe signal can be time-integrated to provide a local measurement using an analog integrating circuit or recorded and integrated in post-processing.

 Please contact PPM Test on 01793 784389 / firstname.lastname@example.org for support with choosing the right sensor and how to interpret the results.